odewahn/jdboston16/readme.md

 <img class="headshot" src="headshots/jeremy_freeman.jpg" width="180px"/>

-Jeremy Freeman is a neuroscientist using computation to understand the brain and the creator of the popular [binder](http://mybinder.org/) service for launching Notebooks and other Docker-based environments.
-He is the group leader at [Janelia](http://janelia.org) and co-organizer of [CodeNeuro](http://codeneuro.org).
-His lab is [here](http://thefreemanlab.com).
+Jeremy Freeman is a neuroscientist using computation to understand the brain.
+He is the group leader at [Janelia](http://janelia.org), co-organizer of [CodeNeuro](http://codeneuro.org), and the creator of the popular [binder](http://mybinder.org/) service for launching Notebooks and other Docker-based environments.

 # Jonas Rosland
 ## EMC